webyrd/multi-quine/README.md

 ```

 TODO
-* What languages/features would be more interesting?
+* Which languages/features would be more interesting?
 Perhaps call-by-value vs. call-by-name.
 Or variadic functions + `apply` vs. a Curried language.
 * How many different languages could we handle?